geojson/draft-geojson/media-type/registration.md

-sensitive persons, animals, habitats, and facilities can expose them to unauthorized tracking or injury. vnd.geo+json does not provide privacy or integrity services; if sensitive data requires privacy or integrity protection the service must be provided externally.
+sensitive persons, animals, habitats, and facilities can expose them to unauthorized tracking or injury. vnd.geo+json does not provide privacy or integrity services; if sensitive data requires privacy or integrity protection those must be provided by the transport, for example TLS or HTTPS.

 ##Interoperability considerations